kofemann/rpc-sec-oidc/draft-tigran-nfsv4-rpcsecoidc.md

 # Introduction

-The token-based access is rapidly enters into many online services, from simply reading e-mails to starting complex applications in large scientific environments.
-Moreover, the token one of the benefits of token-based authentication allows to delegate the user authentication to identity provides that are not required to run locally ant the sites, thus allows delegation of authentication to remote and even federated identity providers.
-This makes token-based authentication very attractive to large distributed users communities, like scientist and Large Hadron Collider (LHC) or Square Kilometre Array(SKA) telescope, who typically need to be authorized by their home institutions but get an access to shared resources available at other universities or private/public clouds.

-Since 2017 the computing specialists at Worldwide LHC Computing Grid (WLCG) has been working towards enabling token based authentication and authorisation throughout its entire middleware stack, including storage access through HTTPs protocol, which is used for date exchange between laboratories.
-However, those efforts doesn't cover data access from CPU clusters to locally available storage services.
-One on the reasons is the lack of standard access protocols that provide token-based access to storage.

 For over two decades, Remote Procedure Call (RPC) is using Kerberos5 based GSS-API mechanism, called RPCSEC_GSS, to provide in-transit data integrity, privacy and user authentication.
 With the introduction of RPC-over-TLS the
 GSS-API is not required any more for data integrity and privacy, however, to ensure user identity in a shared environment,